andgineer/allure-report/README.md

 `website` is the directory with our website.

-`reports-site-path` is where the reports located in the website, empty if in root.
+`reports-site-path` is where the reports are located in the website, empty if in root.

-The Allure report will be created inplace in the `website` / `reports-site-path`, in separate folder named after the GitHub workflow run number.
+The Allure report will be created in place in the `website` / `reports-site-path`, in a separate folder named after the GitHub workflow run number.

-In the root of `website` / `reports-site-path` will be created `index.html` that auto-redirect to the last report.
+In the root of `website` / `reports-site-path` will be created `index.html` that auto-redirects to the last report.

-Note we use `if: always()` to create report even if the tests failed.
+Note we use `if: always()` to create the report even if the tests failed.

 ### Publish the report back to the GitHub Pages